casualjim/hie/README.md

 ## Option

 This library also contains an Option type that can be used with the same combinators.

+## Channel

+This library contains an Iter implementation that's backed by a channel

 ## What's next